PLEASE JOIN US - THERE'S A WHOLE LOT OF GIFTING GOING ON!

 Isaiah 61:3 (LB)

 The Worship at Holy Cross is liturgical, that is, we follow the traditional forms of Christian worship that have stood the test of time down through the ages.
 It is Divine Worship, emphasizing Gods service to us through His Word and Sacraments.
 Though traditional in form, it is worship that is relevant and meaningful, making use of a wide range of musical expressions, from ancient chant to contemporary song.
 Children are welcome as messages designed especially for them are presented at each service.
-Rites of healing are offered four times a year.

-Holy Communion is celebrated at each service, every Sunday.
+Holy Communion is celebrated each week.

 Welcome!
 The nutshell/Tweet/Text-sized answer to the question: "What is worship?" could be shared as follows: